-Studies suggest that the gluteus maximus greatly contributes to running and sprinting.
 This muscle makes up the buttocks with the gluteus medius and gluteus minimus, which aid in hip stability, and hip adduction and abduction.

 Weak glutes can be commonly caused by inactivity, injury, or improper lifting.
 This can limit your lower body movement and strength, as well as contribute to poor posture.
 Exercising the gluteus maximus can help to prevent injury, low back pain, and poor mobility.